hmahaja1/Sentiment-Analysis-of-tweets-and-their-effects-on-Stock-Market/README.md

 File-Info
 ----------------------------------------------------------------------------------
-1) credentials.py 		- Contains Twitter API developer account credentials.
+1) tweets-filtered.py 		- Contains all the code to implement the twitter pipeline
-2) tweets-filtered.py 		- Contains all the code to implement the twitter pipeline
+2) stocks.py          		- Contains the code and web crawler for scraping Stock market data

-3) stocks.py          		- Contains the code and web crawler for scraping Stock market data
+Some additional word and PDF files as Project report and Data Source descriptions.

 Please contact us for any assistance or query!